McKee leads Queens against Bellarmine after 20-point game - WTOP News

 BOTTOM LINE: Queens visits the Bellarmine Knights after AJ McKee scored 20 points in Queens’ 88-83 loss to the Eastern Kentucky Colonels.

-The Knights have gone 4-2 in home games.
-Bellarmine is 4-7 in games decided by 10 points or more.
+The Knights are 4-2 on their home court.
+Bellarmine scores 67.1 points and has outscored opponents by 2.8 points per game.

-The Royals are 1-1 in ASUN play.
-Queens has a 2-0 record in games decided by 3 points or fewer.
+The Royals have gone 1-1 against ASUN opponents.
+Queens is 2-0 in games decided by less than 4 points.

-TOP PERFORMERS: Garrett Tipton is scoring 11.9 points per game and averaging 3.4 rebounds for the Knights.
-Ben Johnson is averaging 2.1 made 3-pointers over the last 10 games for Bellarmine.
+TOP PERFORMERS: Juston Betz is averaging 7.4 points and 3.2 assists for the Knights.
+Garrett Tipton is averaging 11.9 points over the last 10 games for Bellarmine.

-Kenny Dye is shooting 47.8% and averaging 17.5 points for the Royals.
-Chris Ashby is averaging 1.9 made 3-pointers over the last 10 games for Queens.
+Kenny Dye is averaging 17.5 points and 4.9 assists for the Royals.
+McKee is averaging 13.8 points over the last 10 games for Queens.

 LAST 10 GAMES: Knights: 4-6, averaging 67.5 points, 26.6 rebounds, 15.8 assists, 6.4 steals and 1.6 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 64.1 points per game.